almightynassar/almighty-rpg-manager/src/assets/md/campaign/people.md

 ## Krist

 A healer prized for her knowledge and abilities (which are generally reserved for emergency situations).
 She lives on the outskirts of Dessingrove with Reinhardt and the other survivors of Krieg's experiments.

+## Ersomheaf Tech Pty Ltd.

+A family run Dwarven congolomerate located in the Merchant Quarter of Dessingrove with some excellent quality wares.
+The family members are:

+- Master Artificer Grailer Ersomheaf, a red-headed pale dwarf that looks like the dwarf equivalent of an IT professional
+- Master Blacksmith Grai Ersomheaf, a black-headed, muscular and tanned dwarf

 ---